Kurento/kurento/source/mastering/kurento_development.rst

 Kurento Development
 %%%%%%%%%%%%%%%%%%%

-Kurento framework is composed by several components.
+Kurento is composed by several components.
 Each component is being developed with very different technologies.

-* **Kurento Server:** The server side of Kurento is composed by two components:

 * **Kurento Media Server:** This is the core component of Kurento.
 It is implemented using C/C++ and GStreamer platform.
-  * **Kurento Control Server** This server component is responsible to control clients that use Kurento.
-It speaks web sockets with the clients and translate it to another internal protocol to communicate with Kurento Media Server.
-It is implemented in Java and uses Maven, Spring Boot and Tomcat technologies.

 * **Kurento Java Client:** This Kurento Client is implemented in Java with Maven and Sprint.
 * **Kurento JavaScript Client:** This Kurento Client is implemented in JavaScript with Node.js and NPM.

 In this section, we will see how to use nightly compiled versions of Kurento code base.
-This is not the recommended way to use kurento, but can be useful if you are testing brand new features.
+This is not the recommended way to use Kurento, but can be useful if you are testing brand new features.

 We'll also explain in detail how Kurento can be built from sources.
 This is a